uiuniversal/ngu-carousel/libs/ngu/carousel/README.md

 </ul>
 ```

 This is HTML I'm using in the carousel.
-Add your own css according to this elements in `pointStyles`. check below guide for more details.
+Add your own CSS according to this elements in `pointStyles`. check below guide for more details.

 ```html
 <ngu-carousel [inputs]="carouselBanner" (onMove)="onmoveFn($event)" (carouselLoad)="loadItemsFn()">